nestengineering/web-workers/README.md

 Abstract

-Taking a look at the current technology scene, we can easily realize that more and more complex things can be done with the help of web technologies.
-However, complexity usually brings side effects such as a demand for more resources, which translates in most of the cases into a worse user experience.

 How to improve the user experience of our apps?
 Web Worker could be a valid solution.
 We have used Web Workers many times in a production environment, and we have analyzed which are the benefits and the costs.
 In this talk, we will see how to use Web Workers effectively and how to go beyond the costs caused by the overhead and other issues.